google-deepmind/penzai/docs/guides/howto_reference.md

 Note that interventions in Penzai models always involve changing the structure of copies of the model.
 You can visualize the intervention by pretty-printing the modified model.

-(`penzai.experimental.v2.toolshed.save_intermediates` also includes a built-in layer you can use to save intermediates at particular places in a model, if you don't want to implement it from scratch.)
+(`penzai.toolshed.save_intermediates` also includes a built-in layer you can use to save intermediates at particular places in a model, if you don't want to implement it from scratch.)

 ### Isolating small components of models

-Penzai provides a utility `call_and_extract_submodel` to capture the activations flowing into and out of a particular layer in a model, defined in `penzai.experimental.v2.toolshed.isolate_submodel`.
+Penzai provides a utility `call_and_extract_submodel` to capture the activations flowing into and out of a particular layer in a model, defined in `penzai.toolshed.isolate_submodel`.
 This can help with investigation and debugging of parts of models.

 To use it, first select the particular layer you want to extract using `pz.select`.
 Then, call `call_and_extract_submodel`, passing the model and the input.
 This will produce an `IsolatedSubmodel` data structure which captures the model, its inputs, its saved outputs, and the states of any `StateVariable`s used by it.
 These can then be used to re-run the submodel in a controlled setting and debug or intervene on its behavior.